Combination Welding Program:

 Program Description

-Combination Welding is a diploma program that will run 10 weeks/200-hours that introduces students to the four main welding processes: MIG, Arc, and Gas welding.
-Students will learn pipe welding, butt joints, lap joint, and torch cutting with a plasma arc cutting.
-Students will receive bookwork, take tests, learn lab safety, and proper PPE training.
+Combination Welding is a program that will run 10 weeks/200-hours that introduces students to the four main welding processes: MIG, Stick, oxy-fuel, and plasma torch.
+Students will learn butt joints, lap joints, t joints and weld groove.
+Students will receive online curriculum, take tests, learn lab safety, and proper PPE training.

 Program Objectives